 When we were posted to Copenhagen we ate a lot of gravlax and I acquired the recipe.
 It’s very easy to make, cheaper than the bought version and can be made ahead and kept in the freezer.
 Perfect to whip out as needed and serve to guests over the holiday season.
 Serve as an alternative to smoked salmon, with bagels and cream cheese or in canapes.

 My original recipe said to use salmon fillets with the skin on, which is what I have always done.
 However, I found some very nice fillets in Costco, with the skin and pin bones all removed and decided to see how they would work.
 They were perfect, with no waste.
 Removing pin bones is a pain in the neck so all I can say is good old Costco as there are absolutely no bones.
 If you buy fillets with the skin on that’s fine.
 People love the sauce so I usually double the recipe.
 Any left over also goes well with smoked salmon, ham, cold roast beef or chicken.

-If two fillets is too much just do one, cut in half, and sandwiched with the salt, sugar and dill mixture.
+If two fillets is too much just do one, cut in half, and sandwiched with half the salt, sugar and dill mixture.

 ¼ cup salt